SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 TODO <rdar://problem/32211512> TSPL: Explain when you can/can't override a protocol default implementation

 ..
-If something is a protocol requirement, types that conform to the protocol can override the default implemtation.
+If something is a protocol requirement, types that conform to the protocol can override the default implementation.

 ..
 If something isn't a requirement, you get wonky behavior when you try to override the default implementation.